TheRobotCarlson/therobotcarlson.github.io/experiences/work/Carlson-Software.md

 tags: ["c#", "java", ".net", "mysql", "javascript", "full-stack", "3d-graphics"]
 ---
-Developed the full stack for displaying vendor product models that could be imported into modeling software product.
-Responsible for the MySQL setup, .NET development, and scripts to search, filter, import, and serve the product models.
-Developed faster algorithms for 3D point clouds using a custom KD-tree used in mining software.
+- Developed the full stack platform for displaying vendor product models that could be imported into modeling software product.
+- Responsible for the MySQL setup, .NET development, and scripts to search, filter, import, and serve the product models.
+- Developed faster algorithms for 3D point clouds using a custom KD-tree used in mining software.